 Strategy is gradually becoming a worn-out term, and there must be almost a strategy for everything.
 However, it can quickly become a theoretical discussion, which I will leave to the higher education institutions.

 We need to return to a marketing strategy regarding customers, segments, channels and markets.
 It is precisely the strategic decisions that help to define the purpose of the technology that is to be used to achieve the results.

-If marketing is to succeed in getting more out of current solutions then it requires collaboration across CMO and CIO.
-The relationship between the two is absolutely central to the digital future – they can become the “digital brain” for the company.
+If marketing is to succeed in getting more out of current solutions, then it requires collaboration across CMO and CIO.
+The relationship between the two is absolutely central to the digital future – they can become the “digital brain” of the company.
 The events of the past two years have underlined that marketing and IT must work more closely together to create crucial competitive advantages.